jedisct1/rust-jwt-simple/README.md

 let claims = key.verify_token::<NoCustomClaims>(&token, None)?;
 ```

+-> Done!
 No additional steps required.

-Key expiration, start time, authentication tag, etc. are automatically verified.
-The function call fails with `JWTError::InvalidAuthenticationTag` if the authentication tag is invalid for the given key.
+Key expiration, start time, authentication tags, etc. are automatically verified.
+The function fails with `JWTError::InvalidAuthenticationTag` if the authentication tag is invalid for the given key.

-The full set of claims can be inspected in the `claims` object if necessary. `NoCustomClaims` means that only the standard set of claims is used by the application, but application-defined claims are also supported.
+The full set of claims can be inspected in the `claims` object if necessary. `NoCustomClaims` means that only the standard set of claims is used by the application, but application-defined claims can also be supported.

 Extra verification steps can optionally be enabled via the `ValidationOptions` structure: